Steadying0235/gpu-screen-recorder-fork/README.md

 ## Note
 This software works on X11 and Wayland on AMD, Intel and NVIDIA.
 ### TEMPORARY ISSUES
-1) screen-direct capture has been temporary disabled as it causes issues with stuttering.
-This might be a nvfbc bug.
-2) Videos are in variable framerate format.
+1) Videos are in variable framerate format.
 Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
 You can try saving the video into a .mkv file instead as some software may have better support for .mkv files (such as kdenlive).
 You can use the "-fm cfr" option to to use constant framerate mode.
-3) FLAC audio codec is disabled at the moment because of temporary issues.
+2) FLAC audio codec is disabled at the moment because of temporary issues.
 ### AMD/Intel/Wayland root permission
 When recording a window or when using the `-w portal` option under AMD/Intel no special user permission is required, however when recording a monitor (or when using wayland) the program needs root permission (to access KMS).\